danmbrown/city-of-whispers/Playbooks/Conduit.md

 > *The city is the greatest marketplace in the world for goods and information but without you, people wouldn't find each other to make such exchanges.*

+## Map Elements
+In your first session, add an element to the map that represents a place where people meet up.
+Here are some ideas:

+- A historic plaza or park
+- A centrally-located cafe
+- A club
+- A high-end lunch spot
+- A pedestrian street

+At any time, you may mark Heat to add another element to the map.

 ## Moves

 ### Connector